scenery-io/create-script/create-script/templates/default/README.md

 -   No native support for EcmaScript modules
 -   Javascript engine is [V8 9.0](https://v8.dev/blog/v8-release-90)
 -   EcmaScript version is ~[2020 (11.0)](https://262.ecma-international.org/11.0/)
--   No browser APIs other than [console](https://github.com/scenery-io/cavalry-types/types/browser.d.ts)
+-   No browser APIs other than [console](#debugging)
 -   Scripts can be encrypted to `.jsc` through the [JavaScript editor](https://docs.cavalry.scenegroup.co/user-interface/menus/window-menu/javascript-editor/) and the [API](https://docs.cavalry.scenegroup.co/tech-info/scripting/api-module/#encrypttexttoencryptstring--string)
 -   There's no debugger.
-Use [`console`](https://github.com/scenery-io/cavalry-types/types/browser.d.ts) logging instead.
+Use [console logging](#debugging) instead.

 ## Development

+> [!INFO]
-The `build` folder is automatically symlinked to the Cavalry scripts folder, making it available in the scripts menu.
+> The `build` folder is automatically symlinked to the Cavalry scripts folder, making it available in the scripts menu.
 You can find the scripts folder by going to `Help > Show Scripts Folder` in Cavalry.

+On the command line run the following command in your script's folder.

 ```
 npm run dev
 ```

 This will start watching your source files and automatically builds into the `build` folder on every file change.
+Press `Ctrl-C` to stop the watch process.

 ## Release

+On the command line run the following command in your script's folder.

 ```
 npm run release